slatedocs/slate/source/includes/_isaadmin.md

 2).
 Extract the JavaScript asset's URL from the request above and include it in your page.

-   __Please note: The inclusion of the script import must be made after inclusion of the HTML in the previous step.__
+   __Please note that the inclusion of the script import must be made after inclusion of the HTML in the previous step.__

    e.g `<script src="{{uiData.scriptSrc}}"></script>`